 The announcement serves as further validation that Strive’s tech-enabled high-touch care model can reverse the national health crisis caused by kidney disease.
 Kidney disease affects 37 million adults and is the nation’s ninth leading cause of death.
 It disproportionately impacts people of color and significantly elevates the risk of developing serious complications from COVID-19.
 Despite dismal outcomes, only 10% of people with chronic kidney disease (CKD) are aware they have the disease, over half of late-stage CKD patients have not seen a nephrologist, and roughly 60% of people who experience kidney failure do so in an unplanned way.

 “Our focus is on providing great patient care.
 Technology is a critical aspect of doing this well, and our unique partnership with CapitalG will help us profoundly elevate our growth and technology vision by leveraging the insights and expertise of the best and brightest minds at Google and Alphabet,” said Chris Riopelle, CEO of Strive Health.
 “We are thrilled by how this partnership will take us to the next level and enable compassionate kidney care the way it should be done.”

-The company has signed contracts to deliver its innovative solution to leading healthcare payors and providers, including Humana, Blue Cross and Blue Shield of North Carolina, SSM Health, Conviva Care Centers and more.
+The company has signed contracts to deliver its innovative solution to leading healthcare payors and providers, including Humana, SSM Health, Conviva Care Centers and more.
 Strive also has partnerships with hundreds of nephrology providers through new Medicare payment models and aggressive growth plans for the coming year.